jandrus/blackout/README.md

 ### Wordlist
 On startup, the file https://raw.githubusercontent.com/bitcoin/bips/master/bip-0039/english.txt will be downloaded to the config directory stated above and named `wordlist.txt`.
 This is a list of 2048 words used for wallet seed phrase generation.

-When directed to generate a passphrase, `blackout` will choose the given number of words randomly from this list and capitalize each chosen word with a probability of 0.5.
-Thus, by default, there are $n^{4096}$ possibilities, where $n$ is the number words to be generated in the passphrase.

-Any words added to this file are able to be chosen by the passphrase generator.
+When directed to generate a passphrase, `blackout` will choose the given number of words randomly from this list.
+Any words added to this file are able to be chosen by the passphrase and seed phrase generator.
 Entries MUST be on a newline (no comma separated lists, no space separated lists).

 ## 🛡 ️Security
 ### Encryption